Four for McGovern: Preparation

-Four portable dressing room trailers were rented by producer/promoter Jim Rissmiller for the four star performers, to provide more privacy than the basketball locker room facilities in The Forum.
+Four portable dressing room trailers were rented by producer/promoter Jim Rissmiller for the four star performers, to provide more privacy than the basketball and hockey locker room facilities in The Forum.
 Security for the event involved the usual Wells Fargo guards, augmented this time with 24 athletes from the UCLA Bruins football program.
 A plexiglass stage set was assembled for Streisand, the one that had been used for her December 1971 – January 1972 show at the Las Vegas Hilton.
 The stage was dressed with one banner bearing the name "McGovern" on it, displayed on the front fascia, below the performers.
 Much of the audio equipment was provided by Showco including stage monitors; Showco had supported James Taylor's touring needs throughout the previous year.
 McCune Sound brought a proprietary new loudspeaker system, the JM-3, designed by Bob Cavin and John Meyer, with speaker positions and coverage determined by Abe Jacob.
 For Streisand's set, a mobile recording truck was parked near the stage and wired to the microphone splitter.
 At 11 am on the day of the show, Taylor briefly rehearsed, followed by King who was recuperating from strep throat and was taking it easy.
 Jones rehearsed his big band in a large snack bar area upstairs.
 The orchestra moved to the stage at 2 pm.
 The lyrics to Streisand's songs were written on the stage floor as a memory aid.
 At 3 pm, Streisand began rehearsing with the orchestra, and she worked the songs with determination.
 She was still rehearsing at 6 pm when a few celebrity ushers arrived.
 Photographer Steve Schapiro said that Streisand's voice at rehearsal was "magnificent" even though she had not been singing for six weeks.